varunjampani/varunjampani.github.io/_pages/home.md

 <h3>Talks</h3>
 <ul>
+<li>Invited talk at KUIS AI Center, Koç University, November, 2025.</li>
+<li>Keynote talk on 'Crafting Video Diffusion: Precise Inputs and Rich Outputs' at ICCV'25 Workshops on 'AI for 3D Content Creation', 'Generative Scene Completion' and, 'Advances in Image Manipulation', October, 2025.</li>

-<li>Keynote talks on 'Diffusion Dialed In: Light and Heavy Adaptations of Diffusion Models for Complex Vision Tasks' at CVPR'25 Workshops on SyntaGen and <a href="https://vgm-cvpr.github.io/">Visual Generative Modeling: What's after diffusion</a>, June, 2025.</li>
+<li>Invited talk on 'Diffusion Dialed In: Light and Heavy Adaptations of Diffusion Models for Complex Vision Tasks' at CVPR'25 Workshop on <a href="https://vgm-cvpr.github.io/">Visual Generative Modeling: What's after diffusion</a>, June, 2025.</li>
+<li>Invited talk on 'Diffusion Dialed In: Light and Heavy Adaptations of Diffusion Models for Complex Vision Tasks' at CVPR'25 Workshop on SyntaGen, June, 2025.</li>
 <li>Invited talk on 'A Tale of Two Directions for 3D Generative Models', UIUC, December, 2024.</li>
 <li>Guest lecture in Advanced Topics in Computer Vision, University of California, Merced, December, 2024.</li>
 <li>Guest lecture on 'A Tale of Two Directions for 3D Generative Models' in Frontier Topics in Generative AI, Arizona State University, MA, October, 2024.</li>